 Empirically: If an angle distribution approaches degeneracy, most of its values typically will approach 0 or π .
 But the relevant trigonometric functions (sin and cos) of these values are stable, and will simply approach -1, 0, or 1.
-This makes $R = BB^T$ a relatively stable calculation empirically, even if it produces an R that is approaching NPD.
-In contrast, eigenvalue/vector estimations are more numerically involved compared to the application of simple trigonometric functions, and this, combined with the fact that empirically, their upper bound is not well-bounded (in the general case),39 makes their computation comparatively less numerically stable as matrices approach NPD.
+This makes $R = BB^T$ a relatively stable calculation empirically, even if it produces an R matrix that is approaching non-positive definiteness (NPD).
+In contrast, eigenvalue/vector estimations are more numerically involved compared to the application of simple trigonometric functions, and this, combined with the fact that empirically, their upper bound is not well-bounded (in the general case),51 makes their computation comparatively less numerically stable as matrices approach NPD.

 Distributionally: As shown graphically below under challenging, real-world financial data conditions, the angles distributions are relatively "well behaved," both in the general sense and relative to spectral distributions.
-They are relatively smooth and typically unimodal, and clearly bounded on $\theta \in (0,\pi)$.
-Spectral distributions, based on the same data, very often are spikey,40 multimodal, and for
+They are relatively smooth and typically unimodal, and clearly bounded on $\theta \in (0, \pi)$.
+Spectral distributions, based on the same data, very often are spikey,52 multimodal, and for practical purposes, empirically unbounded (at least in higher dimensions), all of which translates into larger variances and less tail accuracy.
+Simply put, they typically are much more complex and challenging to estimate precisely and accurately compared to individual angles distributions for a given correlation/dependence matrix R under real-world financial data.
+At least part of the reason for this is the much larger number of cells that need to be estimated compared to the relatively few eigenvalues that need to be estimated, which leads to more structural stability of the former when all are combined into a unified, estimated matrix.

-38 Note that some exceptions to convergence to this celebrated distribution do exist (see Li and Yao (2018), Hisakado and Kaneko (2023), Heiny and Yao (2022), and Maltsev and Malysheva (2024) for examples).
+50 Note that some exceptions to convergence to this celebrated distribution do exist (see Li and Yao (2018), Hisakado and Kaneko (2023), Heiny and Yao (2022), and Maltsev and Malysheva (2024) for examples).

-39 Even though the largest eigenvalue is known to follow the Tracy-Widom distribution under certain sets of conditions, under others it can diverge, with unbounded support (see for example Li, 2025).
-Even when the latter cases do not hold mathematically, empirically, in practice, the largest eigenvalue can become so large that it is essentially unbounded.
+51 Even though the largest eigenvalue is known to follow the Tracy-Widom distribution under certain sets of conditions, under others it can diverge, with unbounded support (see for example Li, 2025).
+Even when the latter cases do not hold mathematically, in practice, empirically, the largest eigenvalue can become so large that it is essentially unbounded.

-40 In fact, one of the most commonly encountered covariance (correlation) matrices under real world financial data conditions is the spiked matrix (see Johnstone, 2001), where one or few eigenvalues dominate and the majority of eigenvalues are close to zero, i.e. not reliably estimated.
+52 In fact, one of the most commonly encountered covariance (correlation) matrices under real world financial data conditions is the spiked matrix (see Johnstone, 2001), where one or few eigenvalues dominate and the majority of eigenvalues are close to zero, i.e. not reliably estimated.
 This further demonstrates that spectral approaches are far too limited and limiting to effectively solve this problem under real-world conditions.